 All new non-Danish-speaking permanent teaching staff members must participate in an English-language introductory course in applied educational theory and practice.
 This applies from 2018.
 The number of participants signing up for all the above offerings is monitored annually.
 Moreover, the activities are evaluated with a view to ensuring continuous development and quality assurance.

-Most bachelor programmes in the faculty use teaching assistants/tutors for practice classes, etc. Before every semester (in August/January), the Teaching and Learning Unit of Social Sciences organises a two-day course in educational theory and practice, which many teaching assistants attend.
+Most bachelor programmes in the faculty use teaching assistants/tutors for practice classes, etc. Before every semester (in August/January), the the educational advisors organises a two-day course in educational theory and practice, which many teaching assistants attend.
 On some degree programmes, taking this course is a prerequisite for working as a teaching assistant.
 Teaching assistants are paid to take the course.

-The Teaching and Learning Unit of Social Sciences engages in continuous dialogue with the teachers on the development of teaching and courses, for example during courses, by talking to teachers individually and organising working groups, themed afternoon workshops and longer courses, as appropriate.
+The educational advisors engages in continuous dialogue with the teachers on the development of teaching and courses, for example during courses, by talking to teachers individually and organising working groups, themed afternoon workshops and longer courses, as appropriate.
 Topics covered include teaching and learning in higher education, supervision, theory and practice of supervision, study-start, programme management, research-based teaching, exams and e-learning.

 The Centre for Internationalisation and Parallel Language Uses (CIP) core activities is the offering of research-based language courses in English and Danish, which are tailored to meet different needs at the University.
 As an increasing number of courses at the Faculty of Social Sciences are taught in English, many teaching staff members have taken the courses on teaching in English.

 Projects and activities involving groups of teaching staff

 The departments run regular projects, seminars, courses etc. designed to develop the quality of teaching.